 Fortunately, Devon has a number of long-distance routes which together form a joined up walking network, opening up many possibilities.
 Choose between these challenging long distance routes some stretching for more than 100 miles, to shorter day and half-day circular walks or even very short easily accessible walks for those with limited mobility, including flat paths for wheelchairs, pushchairs, toddlers, and those with visual impairments.

-Click on the yellow bar above for full details on your type of route, or scroll down for a taste of some of the walks.
+Click on the bar above for full details on your type of route, or scroll down for a taste of some of the walks.
 Many of the shorter walks have sections based on the main walking network, so you can be sure to experience the best that Devon has to offer.
 To add interest, some of the walks have historic or literary connections or interesting wildlife or geological sites close by, with links from the route details for further information.

 The jewel in the crown is the South West Coast Path, Devon’s National Trail, running for over 600 miles around the south west peninsula.
 This encompasses all of Devon’s outstanding coastal scenery, but don’t worry if you haven’t got time for the full trail, there are many shorter circular walks available.
 These offer a taste of the trail and allow you to discover the landscape, sample the local food or drink or just enjoy a stroll with your family, at your own pace.